 For these children, the difference between their attainment and that of the other children is widening and this needs further investigation.

 A request for support from external services is likely to follow a decision taken jointly by school staff in consultation with parents.
-In seeking the support of external support services, those visiting the school will need to have access to the child's records in order to establish which strategies have already been tried and parental permission must be given.
+In seeking the support of

 The external specialist may: